In-patient luxury rehab center in Thailand

 Why is chocolate addictive?

-Chocolate is addictive because it is loaded with sugar and fat that trigger brain reward pathways.
-In general, highly processed foods including chocolates are considered more addictive than foods with minimal processing.
+Chocolate is addictive because it contains sugar and fat that trigger brain reward pathways.
+Generally, highly processed foods, including chocolates, are considered more addictive than foods with minimal processing.

 Chocolate is a food product obtained from Theobroma cacao tree seeds.
 Aside from eating, chocolate may also be used for other purposes, including making cocktails, as a dipping sauce, and as a garnish for desserts.